bzas/Running-app-ios/README.md

 - Graphs (pace, heart rate, elevation, heart rate zones...etc)
 - Goals, personal records, stats

+## How it works

+- Import a `.fit` file from Garmin: open the Workouts tab, tap the `+` button (top right) and pick a `.fit` file.
+The Garmin importer parses the FIT data (using `GarminKit`), persists it via SwiftData, and updates derived metrics (pace per km, HR zones, route coordinates, photos).
+- Browse sessions: workouts are listed with name, time, distance, pace and HR highlights.
+Tap one to open the detail view with charts (pace, HR, elevation), map route, splits per km, photos, and metadata.
+- Profile: See cumulative stats, activity grid, gallery, and HR zones tailored to the user.
+- Configure user: Set basic profile and HR zones; data is used to compute zones and personalized insights.

 ## Requirements

 - Xcode 26 or higher
 - iOS 26 or higher
 - Swift 6 or higher